davidlamt/davidltran.com/src/posts/migrating-to-gatsby-and-netlify/index.md

 ### Theme

-The look and feel are currently experiencing is **largely** inspired by Sean Wash's [personal site](https://seanwash.com/).
+The look and feel you are currently experiencing is **largely** inspired by Sean Washington's [personal site](https://seanwash.com/).
 I really liked how simple and intuitive his site was and wanted to convey something similar with mine.

-Again, I would like to credit my design to [Sean Wash](https://seanwash.com/).
-Check him out for great design and development ideas and thoughts!

 Somehow, each iteration of my site is more simple than the last.
 My tastes are constantly changing but I feel as if they are converging towards simplicity.
 I like how clean and accessible this project turned out!